By Pamela Bump, Staff Writer

 - Seed stage, A round, B round, etc.: Terms used to describe the maturity of a startup based on how much funding it has received.
 Seed stage is the earliest stage of funding, when money often comes from angel investors, friends and family, or venture capital funds that invest in the seed stage.
 As the company progresses, it will eventually raise an “A round” of venture capital, then a “B round,” etc.

-- Shared workspace / Co-working space: A collaborative office space with common areas and facilities, like a kitchen, conference room, or mailroom, allowing businesses to work together without worrying about office management tasks.
-These are often rented by budget-conscious startups who may not want to pay for — or manage — their own private office.
+- Shared workspace / Co-working space: A collaborative office space with common areas and facilities, like a kitchen, conference room, or mailroom, allowing businesses to work and grow without worrying about office management tasks.
+These are often rented by budget-conscious startups.
 But increasingly, large companies are situating teams working on new business creation or innovation projects in these shared workspaces, so that they can have distance from the traditional corporate environment, be surrounded by entrepreneurs, or both.

 - Startup accelerator: Fixed-term programs that allow a startup to receive mentorship, education, and other services needed to get it to its next stage.
 The best-known of the accelerator programs are Y Combinator, Techstars, and MassChallenge.
 Most accelerator programs conclude with an investor pitch event.

-- Startup incubator: Physical spaces often run by non-profit organizations, which aim to help entrepreneurs bring their new business to fruition.
+- Startup incubator: Physical spaces often run by non-profit organizations, which aim to help entrepreneurs develop a new business.
 There is often an application process which can be just as selective as an accelerator program.